Frequently asked questions

 What are the assessments like?

-Students undertake a variety of assessments throughout the programmes - methods include in-course assignments; multiple choice papers; one-best answer papers; problem solving and short notes papers; spotters; clinical attachment assessments plus clinical examinations including mini-CEX and OSCEs (mini clinical examinations and objective structured clinical examinations).
+Students undertake a variety of assessments throughout the programmes - methods include in-course assignments; multiple choice papers; one-best answer papers; problem solving and short notes papers; spotters; clinical attachment assessments plus clinical examinations including Assessments of Clinical Competence (ACC) and OSCEs (Objective Structured Clinical Examinations).
 Students also undertake assessments for a variety of student-selected units, and will be assessed on their group work and by their peers at various stages.

 What support is available for medical students?

 All students are allocated a personal tutor plus there is a Pastoral Tutor who looks after the welfare of students in each of the year groups.
 Students have access to a wide variety of support including academic teachers, Faculty Office support, Student Services and Student Union Advice and Information Centre.